NLXionaire/nullex-nav-installer/README.md

 **NOTE:** If you are installing multiple wallets, they do not need to be installed in any specific order although it is generally easier to install in numerical sequence (install 1 then 2 then 3, etc).

+## Update instructions:

+At any point after the initial installation you can "refresh" a particular wallet install by re-running the following command:

+`sudo sh nullex-nav-installer.sh`

+This will "remember" all of your previously installed settings and allow you to update the installed wallet to the latest version (assuming a new version has been released since the last update/install).

+If you would like to keep your wallet installed but just change one of the options, such as ip address type, you could update install using something like this:

+`sudo sh nullex-nav-installer.sh -N 4`

+This would allow you to change an IPv6 installed wallet into an IPv4 wallet. **NOTE:** Changing options like this will most likely require you to reconfigure your cold wallet NulleX.conf and masternode.conf files.
+The 'Final setup instructions' are always displayed at the end of an update install the same way as they are for the initial install.

 ## Uninstallation instructions:

 #### Uninstall 1st/default wallet: